istresearch/scrapy-cluster/Quick_Start.md

 The following things will occur for this action request:
   1. The Kafka monitor will receive the action request and put it into Redis
-  2. The Redis Monitor will act on the stop request, and purge the current pending requests for the particular `spider`, `appid`, and `crawlid`
+  2. The Redis Monitor will act on the stop request, and purge the current pending requests for the particular `spiderid`, `appid`, and `crawlid`
   3. The Redis Monitor will blacklist the `crawlid`, so no more pending requests can be generated from the spiders or application
   3. The Redis Monitor will send the purge total result back to Kafka
   4. The Kafka Dump utility monitoring the actions will receive a result similar to the following: